Jalil Muntaqim

-Jalil Abdul Muntaqim (born Anthony Jalil Bottom; October 18, 1951) is a convicted felon, political activist and former member of the Black Panther Party (BPP) and the Black Liberation Army (BLA) who served 49 years in prison for two counts of first-degree murder.
+Jalil Abdul Muntaqim (born Anthony Jalil Bottom; October 18, 1951) is a political activist and former member of the Black Panther Party (BPP) and the Black Liberation Army (BLA) who served 49 years in prison for two counts of first-degree murder.
 In August 1971, he was arrested in California along with Albert “Nuh” Washington and Herman Bell and charged with the killing of two NYPD police officers, Waverly Jones and Joseph A. Piagentini, in New York City on May 21.
 In 1975, he was convicted on two counts of first-degree murder and sentenced to life imprisonment with possible parole after 22 years.
 Muntaqim had been the subject of attention for being repeatedly denied parole despite having been eligible since 1993.
 In June 2020, Muntaqim was reportedly sick with COVID-19.
 He was released from prison on October 7, 2020, after more than 49 years of incarceration and 11 parole denials.